Metrology and multipartite entanglement in measurement-induced phase transition: Abstract

 \section{Abstract}

 Measurement-induced phase transition arises from the competition between a deterministic quantum evolution and a repeated measurement process.
-We explore the measurement-induced phase transition through the quantum Fisher information in two different metrological scenarios.
-We demonstrate through the scaling behavior of the quantum Fisher information the transition of the multi-partite entanglement across the phases.
-In analogy with standard quantum phase transition, we reveal signature of a measurement-induced phase transition in the non-analytic behaviour of the quantum Fisher information as the measurement strength approaches the critical value.
-Our results offer novel insights into the features of a quantum systems undergoing measurement-induced phase transition and indicate potential avenues for further exploration in the field of quantum physics.
+We explore the measurement-induced phase transition in the no-click limit of a one dimensional Ising chain through the quantum Fisher information (QFI) in two different metrological scenarios.
+In the first one, where we use an interferometric approach, we demonstrate through the scaling behavior of the QFI the transition of the multi-partite entanglement across the phases.
+In the second one, we consider the QFI with respect to the measurement strength.
+In this case, we show that the QFI signals the measurement induced criticality through its non-analytic behavior, in analogy to the fidelity susceptibility, in standard continuous phase transitions.
+Our results offer novel insights into the features of a quantum system undergoing measurement-induced phase transition, and indicate potential avenues for further exploration in the field of quantum physics.

-A many-body quantum system subject to a measurement process may undergo abrupt changes, similar to quantum phase transitions (QPTs), as a function of the monitoring rate \cite{Rossini2020, Cao2019, Alberton2021,Biella2021,Turkeshi2021, Turkeshi2021, Turkeshi2023, Minato2022}.
-Unlike conventional QPT that are driven by external factors, these criticalities, called measurement-induced phase transition (MIPT), arise from the interplay between the deterministic unitary evolution and the measurement process.
-This phenomenon has been found to have important implications for understanding the properties of many-body quantum systems, such as the onset of quantum entanglement \cite{Gullans2020, Gullans2020-1,Chan2019, Skinner2019, Nahum2021, Choi2020, Sang2021} and the emergence of topological order~\cite{Lavasani2021}.